-Alongside the filmed version of the play, teachers can access free PSHE and Drama resource packs, with a range of Cookies related activities which align with the PSHE Association and AQA A-level and GSCE Drama.
+Alongside the filmed version of the play, teachers can access an extensive range of award-winning Drama Educational Resource Packs that align with the AQA GCSE & A Level Specifications.

-Cookies played the Theatre Royal Haymarket on 29th October for two performances only and was commissioned as part of the Cyberscene Project; an inspirational theatre initiative which supports the health and wellbeing of young people affected by cyber bullying and other online issues.
-Cyberscene was created by Masterclass in partnership with the Pureland Foundation and children’s charity Kidscape.
+Cookies was commissioned as part of the award-winning Cyberscene Project, created by Masterclass in partnership with the Pureland Foundation and children’s charity Kidscape.